Weekly Cleaning Schedule + Free Printable

 This is the heart of your house cleaning checklist.
 Pick one or two days, or spread these across the week so no single day is brutal.

-A useful trick is to assign each weekly task a default day.
-Bathrooms on Tuesday, floors on Thursday, sheets on Sunday.
-The schedule stops being a wall of jobs and becomes a light daily habit.
-If you want a ready-made version to tick off, our free cleaning checklist tool lays the whole thing out.
+Assigning each of these a default day is what turns a wall of jobs into a light daily habit, which is exactly what the week at a glance above does.
+If you want a ready-made version to tick off instead, our free house cleaning checklist lays the whole thing out.

 The monthly cleaning checklist